Ramarajaram-AR/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**
 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: SUBHASH V
+Developed by: JAYANTH SS

-RegisterNumber: 212224240163
+RegisterNumber: 212224050014

 module ex6(S,R,clk,Q,Qbar);
 input S,R,clk;